george-shilovsky/quickforge-docs/docs/SmartConeTrace/quick-start.md

 This creates an event node that fires every time the trace runs.

 ![Event node and handling logic in Blueprint](images/quick-start_SCREENSHOT_3.png)
-*A basic event setup using the OnConeTraceResult node to print the closest hit actor.*
+*Example of using the OnConeTraceResult event to print the names of all hit actors.*

 ---